yuichielectric/restful-blog-api/README.md

 ### 1. Why did I design this project the way I did?

 I implemented the blog storage as one module.
 This enables me to fetch data from both routes/posts.js and routes/comments.js.
+I located the store.js at data directory.

 ### 2. How did I test?